Trends in the CEP industry: The impact of e-commerce and digitalisation

 What this means for the CEP market

-For the CEP industry, certain players will want to grab this opportunity of continued growth.
+For the CEP industry, certain players will want to grab this trend of continued growth.
 But it won’t be without its challenges.
 Among them are:

 • Peak seasons: Global e-commerce churns out an endless variety of peak shopping seasons and with the surge in e-commerce, peak seasons are now a constant and stretch the capacity of distribution centres.
 The CEP sector needs to strike a balance between being prepared for fluctuating demand without reaching overcapacity.